ShadowKitty42/ONI-Archipelago/README.md

 - [ ] When research is completed, a research complete notification is generated and has incorrect information about what was unlocked.
 - [x] ~~If your game includes items from other games, they will not appear in the Research Tree.
 Despite this, every Research topic still unlocks the same number of items as normal.~~
 - [ ] Building Categories appear at the bottom even if there are no buildings listed for it.
-- [ ] Trying to "Copy" the Ration Box you start the game causes a crash.
+- [ ] Trying to "Copy" the Ration Box you start the game with causes a crash.